Programme Eligibility

 New Zealand Apprenticeships

-To be eligible for fees support through the TTAF, New Zealand Apprenticeships must be:
+To have been eligible for fees support through the TTAF, a New Zealand Apprenticeship had to be:

-You can find out how to obtain approval from TEC for funding of a new New Zealand Apprenticeship on the TEC website page New Zealand Apprenticeships.
+You can find out how to get approval from TEC for funding a new New Zealand Apprenticeship at New Zealand Apprenticeships.

 Industry training provision (excluding apprenticeships)

-To be eligible for fees support through the TTAF, industry training programmes (excluding apprenticeships) must be:
+To have been eligible for fees support through the TTAF, industry training programmes (excluding apprenticeships) had to be:

-• training that falls within one of the areas on the Target Areas List;
+• training that fell within one area on the Targeted Areas List

-• approved by the TEC and funded through the ITF; and
+• approved by the TEC and funded through the Industry Training Fund, and

 • not otherwise excluded from eligibility where the TEC has discretion.